cucumber/docs/content/docs/gherkin/reference.md

 ## Background

-Occasionally you'll find yourself repeating the same `Given` steps in all of the scenarios in a feature.
+Occasionally you'll find yourself repeating the same `Given` steps in all of the scenarios in a `Feature` or `Rule`.

 Since it is repeated in every scenario, this is an indication that those steps are not *essential* to describe the scenarios; they are *incidental details*.
 You can literally move such `Given` steps to the background, by grouping them under a `Background` section.

-A `Background` allows you to add some context to the scenarios in the feature.
+A `Background` allows you to add some context to the scenarios that follow it.
 It can contain one or more `Given` steps.

 A `Background` is run before *each* scenario, but after any [Before hooks](/docs/cucumber/api/#hooks).
-In your feature file, put the `Background` before the first `Scenario`.
+In your feature file, put the `Background` before the first `Scenario`/`Example`.

-You can only have one set of `Background` steps per feature.
-If you need different `Background` steps for different scenarios, you'll need to split them into different feature files.

 For example: